Oldyeller89/ML_PeerLending_CaseStudy/README.md

-# Daniel Lesser, Joseph Standerfer, Ghazal Erfani Machine Learning and Problem Solving final project
+# Daniel Lesser, Joseph Standerfer, Ghazal Erfani Machine Learning and Problem Solving Case Study
 A joint project to explore microloans from LendingTree.
 The data went through three phases of work: exploratory, cleaning, and machine learning algorithms.
 Classification techniques were used to identify whether loans were likely to default or not.
 Regression models were used to predict returns on loans.

 ## Getting Started